open-cluster-management-io/enhancements/enhancements/sig-policy/54-core-policy-module/README.md

 events for the policy framework will have a common implementation.
 This will reduce bugs from inconsistency, and allow policy controllers to focus on their specific behavior, not the details of interacting with the framework.
+1. Automated tests to ensure the features/methods listed above work properly when used by custom controllers.
+1. Custom Controller tutorial: we will create and maintain documentation showing how to create a new custom policy controller, and use the main features of this module.

 ### Non-Goals

-1. Custom Controller Tutorial: it will be easier to create custom controllers, but it is not a requirement that we maintain a tutorial around this process.
-(This may become a goal at some point.)
 1. Custom Controller Template: we will not maintain a template/sdk like the operator-sdk for new policy controllers.